 - Sport Finance and Economics

-The Amateur Sport Research Center at the University of Kansas is a fantastic hands-on location for students to conduct fieldwork in their particular studies.
+The Amateur Sport Research Center at the University of Kansas allows students to conduct fieldwork.
 Another bonus to attending this program is the chance to network with other professionals in the industry.
 The program hosts events to talk with people from Sporting Kansas City, the Kansas City Royals, the Kansas City Chiefs and more.

 College Choice Score: 89.25